Statters/docs/lj_a1_v01.md

 	- [Gather reference material from existing sites](https://trello.com/c/IQTfktQm)
 	- [Commence work on A2](https://trello.com/c/v4crUofR)
 - Blair
+  - Install and practise basic operations with git gui applications
+  - Use personal repository to create situation where a merge is required, and resolve using commandline tools
+  - Complete work on official angular tutorial
   - Practise git merging using git gui tools
-  - Find and start working on mongoDB and express tutorials.
+  - Find mongoDB tutorial and start working on it
-  - Find nodejs tutorials.
   - Determine if some knowledge is required of any other frameworks (i.e. bootstrap) and attain it.
-  - Expand angular knowledge by practising with small personal project
 - Tyrone
 - Shae
 - Everyone
   - Attend mentor meetings
   - Attend team meetings
   - Ask for help and assist others on slack as required
+  - Contribute to A2

 ##### Week 6:
 - Luke